vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 170 commits since the previous release, including 66 fixes.
+More than 176 commits since the previous release, including 68 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue Apr 15 02:43:42 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Wed Apr 16 02:43:14 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER